jnamburi/axway-open-docs/content/en/docs/catalog/manage_subscriptions.md

 3. From the **Ellipsis** button, select *Edit*.
 4. Select **Manual** in the Subscription approval drop-down.
 5. Click **Update** to save your changes.

+Please be aware, if the catalog asset has been created manually via CLI or imported via agents, there is a risk of overriding changes via UI approvals.

 Below is a screen shot.